diskoverdata/diskover-community/README.md

 $ sudo python /path/to/diskover.py
 ```

-**Defaults for crawl with no flags is to index from . (current directory) and files >0 MB and 0 days modified time.
+**Defaults for crawl with no flags is to index from . (current directory) and files >0 Bytes and 0 days modified time.
 Empty files are skipped.
 Use -h to see cli options.**

 A successfull crawl should look like this: